cjlee112/phenoseq/doc/theory.rst

 .. math:: p(k=0|\mu,\tau) = \frac{e^{\mu\tau(1-1/\tau)} -1}{e^{\mu\tau}-1}

+Note that while this is the correct marginal distribution for a single target gene, it should *not* be used to simulate real phenotype sequencing experiments.
+Simply applying this marginal distribution independently to each target gene is not strictly valid, since the :math:`k` values for target genes in a phenotype sequencing experiment are *not* independent (due to the :math:`h \ge 0` condition for the entire target region)!

 By contrast, for a non-target gene, the count distribution is just:

 .. math:: p(k|\mu) = \frac{e^{-\mu}\mu^k}{k!}